JaimyTuin223/character.ai-bot/README.md

+# ⚠️ This branch is in development and might include not working code.

 # Character.ai discord bot

 This bot allows you to communicate with your character.ai bots inside a discord chat, making use of [node_characterai](https://github.com/realcoloride/node_characterai).